Trans-Alaska Pipeline System: Boomtowns

 The skyrocketing prices were driven by the high salaries paid to pipeline workers, who were eager to spend their money.
 The high salaries caused a corresponding demand for higher wages among non-pipeline workers in Alaska.
 Non-pipeline businesses often could not keep up with the demand for higher wages, and job turnover was high.
-Yellow cab in Fairbanks had a turnover rate of 800 percent; a nearby restaurant had a turnover rate of more than 1,000 percent.
+Yellow cabs in Fairbanks had a turnover rate of 800 percent; a nearby restaurant had a turnover rate of more than 1,000 percent.
 Many positions were filled by high school students promoted above their experience level.
 To meet the demand, a Fairbanks high school ran in two shifts: one in the morning and the other in the afternoon in order to teach students who also worked eight hours per day.
 More wages and more people meant higher demand for goods and services.
 Waiting in line became a fact of life in Fairbanks, and the Fairbanks McDonald's became No. 2 in the world for sales—behind only the recently opened Stockholm store.
 Alyeska and its contractors bought in bulk from local stores, causing shortages of everything from cars to tractor parts, water softener salt, batteries and ladders.

 The large sums of money being made and spent caused an upsurge in crime and illicit activity in towns along the pipeline route.
 This was exacerbated by the fact that police officers and state troopers resigned in large groups to become pipeline security guards at wages far in excess of those available in public-sector jobs.
 Fairbanks' Second Avenue became a notorious hangout for prostitutes, and dozens of bars operated throughout town.
 In 1975, the Fairbanks Police Department estimated between 40 and 175 prostitutes were working in the city of 15,000 people.
 Trouble was incited sometimes by prostitutes' pimps, who engaged in turf fights.
 In 1976, police responded to a shootout between warring pimps who wielded automatic firearms.
 By and large, however, the biggest police issue was the number of drunken brawls and fighting.
 On the pipeline itself, thievery was a major problem.
 Poor accounting and record keeping allowed large numbers of tools and large amounts of equipment to be stolen.
 The Los Angeles Times reported in 1975 that as many as 200 of Alyeska's 1,200 yellow-painted trucks were missing from Alaska and "scattered from Miami to Mexico City".
 Alyeska denied the problem and said only 20–30 trucks were missing.
 The theft problem was typified by pipeliners' practice of mailing empty boxes to pipeline camps.
 The boxes then would be filled with items and shipped out.
 After Alyeska ruled that all packages had to be sealed in the presence of a security guard, the number of packages being sent from camps dropped by 75 percent.